Xacheri/x-css/README.md

 ***

 ## Documentation
 I'm a simple man with simple documentation. x-css is documented in Markdown in the docs/ folder of the project.
-To read the documentation, visit the [table of contents](docs/toc.md)
+To read the documentation, visit the [table of contents](docs/toc.md) \[IN-PROGRESS\]

 ## Installation
 You can download the stylesheets from Github as a ZIP or by cloning the repository.
 Just include the stylesheets folder in your project and link the x-css.css stylesheet in your HTML.